emberjs/rfcs/text/0000-standarise-targets.md

-Developers need an easy way to express intention that abstracts them from the ever-changing landscape of versions and feature matrices, so this RFC proposes to introduce a universal configuration option to let developers express they intended targets
+Developers need an easy way to express intention that abstracts them from the ever-changing landscape of versions and feature matrices, so this RFC proposes to introduce a universal configuration option to let developers express their intended targets

 This configuration should be easily available to addons, but this RFC doesn't impose any mandatory behavior on addons.
 All addons that want to customize their behavior